 How will lunch work?

-Lunch is provided to all IFBG participants at Fresh Food Company, the main cafeteria campus, located on the first floor of the Downing Student Union (DSU); the cost of lunch at Fresh is included in the cost of the ticket.
-When participants check to the festival in the morning, they will be provided will a lunch pass to use at Fresh (please note: we cannot replace lost lunch passes.)
+Lunch is provided to all IFBG participants at Fresh Food Company, the main cafeteria on campus, located on the first floor of the Downing Student Union (DSU); the cost of lunch at Fresh is included in the cost of the ticket.
+When participants check into the festival in the morning, they will be provided with a lunch pass to use at Fresh (please note: we cannot replace lost lunch passes.)
 Participants can get lunch during the activities time; activities will be located on the third floor of DSU.
 Because WKU classes will be in session, the cafeteria may be crowded.
-We will designate lunch times to each school group — either 12-12:30 or 12:30-1:00 – to help with overcrowding.
+We will designate lunch times to each school group to help with overcrowding.

 Other options: We know that some participants will be eager to try out some restaurants not normally

 available to them.
 Please note, however, two things: first: we cannot reimburse you